One Fierce Beer Run

-The band are also seen picking on drummer Spanky G in many scenes - the end scene features him, handcuffed and with a pillow case over his head, pushed into an elevator and left to wander a different floor of the hotel the band were staying in.
-This is the rumored reason why Spanky left the group in 1999 - the real reason was that he left to focus on his studies.
+The band are also seen picking on drummer Spanky G in many scenes – the end scene features him, handcuffed and with a pillow case over his head, pushed into an elevator and left to wander a different floor of the hotel the band were staying in.
+This is the rumored reason why Spanky left the group in 1999 – the real reason was that he left to focus on his studies.

-The film was intended to be released in 1998, but was delayed until 2003.
-The copyright notice at the end of the film says "(C) 2002 Geffen Records".

 After 5 minutes of black screen following the copyright notice, a short scene plays showing two women engaging in cunnilingus, followed by Jimmy Pop and Jared Hasselhoff clapping.